RighteousSavant/Anbernic-H700-Overlays/README.md

 Thanks to [chrizzo](https://github.com/chrizzo-hb) and [mugwomp93](https://github.com/mugwomp93), I have created an overlay pack for ease of use.
 Simply decompress the file directly into your /SHARE/ folder.
 Imporantly, there can be NO overrides in RetroArch.
 You can still adjust Core Options and Shaders to your desired liking.
 Please enjoy!

 ## For non-KNULLI users:
 I am including what you will need to setup within the RetroArch Menu for each overlay.
+Russ from RetroGameCorps has an excellent guide and breakdown of how to install these.
+You can visit the [Youtube video](https://youtu.be/srlJmZc3Ho4?si=6NIm-BGKxvKOR88d) or the [written guide](https://retrogamecorps.com/2024/09/01/guide-shaders-and-overlays-on-retro-handhelds/).
+He is an excellent resource for anyone who is entering as new owners of emulation handhelds.

 <p align="center"><ins>Nintendo Game Boy (DMG) (160×144)</ins></p>
 <p align="center"><img width="320" height="240" alt="DMG-40V-Preview" src="https://github.com/user-attachments/assets/21029225-3dd7-454e-8178-700d58596ce4" /></p>